LeonHellqvist/LeonHellqvist/README.md

 - I'm fluent in both English and Swedish, and currently learning a little bit of Spanish

-- I'm currently running Fedora 36 and a MacBook Air M1
+- I'm currently running Arch with Gnome and a MacBook Air M1

 - Contact me on Discord: NisseV2#6585